 No. Being well informed will help them to progress.
 Conversing with their teacher will help you to keep abreast of how you can support your child.

-- How can I encourage my child to practise?
+- How can I encourage my child to practice?

 Encourage the habit of practicing regularly as part of their every day routine and providing small achievable goals will help to incentivise them.